gvalkov/wtee/docs/index.rst

 Attributions
 ------------

-Wtee and favicon was created from this_ icon.
+Wtee's favicon was created from this_ icon.

 License
 -------

-Wtee and wtee are released under the terms of the `Revised BSD License`_.
+Wtee is released under the terms of the `Revised BSD License`_.

 .. _pypi:      http://pypi.python.org/pypi/wtee